cloudback/docs/content/posts/first-release.md

 description: Backup GitHub repos with Cloudback's private cloud storage integration
 ---

 Our team is proud to announce to you the first public release of Cloudback - GitHub repository backup as a service.
 The decision to start the Cloudback project has been made a few months ago when we noticed there are no solutions that provide the ability to back up a GitHub repository into private cloud storage.
 We made this a key feature of our product - the integration with various cloud storage providers.
 Cloudback backs up a GitHub repository and its metadata and stores the resulting archive into your own storage facility.
-The supported storage providers are described in our documentation article [Various Backup Storages](https://docs.cloudback.it/features/various-backup-storages/).
+The supported storage providers are described in our documentation article [Customer Managed Storages](https://docs.cloudback.it/features/customer-storages/).

 Want to try it out?
 Visit our [Getting Started guide](https://docs.cloudback.it/getting-started/).